djlastnight/KeyboardSplitterXbox/README.md

 At least 1 connected keyboard

-If you use Windows XP, Vista or Seven, you also need the Microsoft's Xbox Accessories Driver found at https://www.microsoft.com/accessories/bg-bg/d/xbox-360-controller-for-windows
+If you use Windows XP, Vista or Seven, you also need the Microsoft's Xbox Accessories Driver https://github.com/djlastnight/KeyboardSplitterXbox/blob/master/Xbox360Accessories_x64_1.2.exe?raw=true

 # Installation:
 Run the application, it will ask you to install the built-in drivers.